litmuschaos/litmus-docs/website/docs/user-guides/view-chaos-impact.md

 - **Edit particular panel:** To edit the queries for the specific panel.
 On clicking on the `Edit` button you will be directed to the dashboard configuration page where you can tune the queries.
 To learn more about query editing [click here](editing-queries-app-dashboard.md).

 - **Show chaos during this interval:** Among all the chaos injections that have been scheduled by the user, chaos events that lie within the selected time interval are listed in form of a table.
 You may select/deselect the specific chaos events to visualize them on the graphs as an overlay for the chaos during.
-Please note that all the chaos events come along with the lasted verdict corresponding to the chaos workflow.
+Please note that all the chaos events come along with the lasted verdict corresponding to the chaos chaos scenario .

 <figure>
 <img src={require('../assets/user-guides/observability/setup/view-chaos-impact-show-chaos-during-this-interval.png').default} />